maziac/DeZog/design/reversedebugging.md

 **Approach B: (better)**
-The current SP is is stored and the transaction log is analyzed until a "RET" is found and the next line contains an SP that is bigger than the original SP.
+The current SP is is stored and the cpu-history is analyzed until a "RET" is found and the next line contains an SP that is bigger than the original SP.

 Notes:
 - as POP etc. can also modify the SP, it is searched for a "RET" and the SP of the following line.
 This could go wrong if the SP changes w.g. because of a POP and then a "RET cc" (conditional) is not executed.
 In that case the algorthm will stop although we have not really stepped out.